MicrosoftDocs/minecraft-creator/creator/Documents/LearningPaths/RTX/Documents/RTX_WhatIsRayTracing.md

    :::image type="content" source="../Media/RT_blobid14.png" alt-text="image showing the minecraft marketplace where an RTX world is enabled":::
    :::image type="content" source="../Media/RT_blobid15.png" alt-text="Image showcasing the blue icon on the marketplace downloads":::
 1. Create your own PBR textures and sideload them into the game.
+   1. The .mcpack located in the Requirements section is a PBR texture pack that will enable Ray Tracing when added to a world.
-   1. This will be covered in the PBR guide listed below.
+   1. Creating a PBR texture will be covered in the PBR guide listed below.

 ## What's Next